jstasiak/skiplistcollections/README.rst

    2

 As you can see, ``skipcollections.SkipListDict`` follows Python dict interface quite closely.
+In fact it inherits ``MutableMapping`` Abstract Base Class.
 You should note that:

 * You need to set the maximum dict size when you create it
 * ``update`` method and initializing using another mapping are not supported yet